ndoering/smartfridge/documents/SoftwareDesignDocument.md

 *process()* function takes an image, transforms it and returns it.
 This SISO (single input, single output) function is chained together in a list of functions that provides the resulting transformation.
-Therefore even complex transformations an be created from simple steps.
+Therefore, even complex transformations can be created from simple steps.

 For the prototype there are two rudimentary examples for presentation purposes, the *Dummy* and the *GreyScale* processor.
 A *Dummy* stage simply returns the image and forwards it.
 A *GreyScale* stage converts the colors of the image to a greyscale.
 It uses *OpenCV* and the *opencv-python* module for this task.
+Other processors that could be build into the pipeline in the future include downscaling and segmentation of fruits.

 ### 3.3 Design Rationale